ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Serum pepsinogen test [Miki Gastric Cancer 2006]

-  - For non-**C** population: When simulants attend their first ABC screening, PC cancers will be detected with 77% sensitivity.
+  - For non-**C** population: When simulants attend their first ABC cancer risk screening, PC cancers will be detected with 77% sensitivity.
 We also assume that simulants who have a false positive pepsinogen test would have their false positive detected during endoscopic follow-up and so we use a specificity of pepsinogen test with endoscopic confirmation of 98%.

 H. pylori eradication success rate using standard bismuth-containing quadruple therapy for 10 or 14 days [Du 2020]